znx3p0/canary-book/src/concepts/routes.md

 ```

 Routes can also be an abstraction over an actor, with services being their methods
 and metadata being their state.
-Sia provides an ergonomic way of creating routes
+Canary provides an ergonomic way of creating routes
 as actors.

 ```rust , no_run